Wednesday, June 12th, 2024

 - The competition is open to any undergraduate student globally.

 - Students may work individually or in groups (max.
-4).
-All participants must be undergraduate students at the time they conducted the research, but may have recently graduated.
+5).
+All participants must be undergraduate students at the time they conducted the research but may have recently graduated.

 - Each student can be the author or a co-author of only one USRESP project submitted.

-- Datafest projects should be submitted to the USCLAP competition (choose "DataFest" as the course).
+- DataFest projects should be submitted to the USCLAP competition (choose "DataFest" as the course; it will compete with projects from Intermediate level courses).

-- If your project is a class project that is required or optional for statistics course(s) that you are taking, and your project involves analyzing real data using the techniques learned from the current or earlier courses, you may want to consider submitting your project to the USCLAP competition instead.
+- If your project is a class project that is required or optional for intermediate-level statistics or data science course(s) that you are taking, and your project involves analyzing real data using the techniques learned from the current or earlier courses, you may want to consider submitting your project to the USCLAP competition instead.

-The winning projects will be featured on the CAUSE web site and announced in the Amstat News journal published by the American Statistical Association.
+The winning projects will be featured on the CAUSE website and announced in the Amstat News journal published by the American Statistical Association.
 The authors of the winning projects may also be invited to present their work at the Electronic Undergraduate Statistics Conference.
-Cash prizes will be awarded to winning projects!
+Cash prizes of up to $250 will be awarded to winning projects!

 - Author and sponsor details such as: